-Take a moment to think about how you respond to your immediate environment and you quickly realise how adaptable you must be to navigate everyday situations.
+Take a moment to think about how you respond to your immediate environment and you quickly realize how adaptable you must be to navigate everyday situations.
 Adaptability is as crucial for humans as it is for the things around us, ensuring everything works effectively within the environment.

 Trains are a fantastic example of this.
 To achieve optimum performance on the rails, environmental conditions play a fundamental part.
 Temperature, for instance, directly affects how some components function, and with increasingly unpredictable weather patterns affecting countries across the world, the rail industry must become increasingly adaptable to reduce the impact of change on customers.